ollie/connection-pool-concurrency/README.md

 * Concurrency option: connection limit / sidekiq workers

 If you are using Redis to Go Nano, then you have 10 connections limit (https://addons.heroku.com/redistogo).
-And if you are using 1 (sidekiq) worker, then your concurrency is 10.
-If 2 workers, then 5.
+And if you are using 1 (sidekiq) worker, then your `-c` option (concurrency) is 10.
+If 2 workers, then `-c` is 5.

     sidekiq -c 10 # if limit 10 and 1 worker
     sidekiq -c 5  # if limit 10 and 2 workers

-Each of those jobs may use a database connection!
-So make sure to subtract it from the database connection limit.
+If you are going to use 10 redis connections then you might be using 10 database connections so make sure to subtract it from the database connection limit when calculating database connection pool size for the web.
+Also don't forget to set database connection pool to the `-c` option (ie. 10, 5…) when Sidekiq workers load env code.

+You might end up doing something like this:

+    db = Sequel.connect(
+      'postgres://localhost/sequel_test',
+      max_connections: (ENV['DB_POOL_SIZE'] || 20).to_i
+    )

+And starting up Sidekiq with:

+    DB_POOL_SIZE=10 sidekiq -c 10
+    DB_POOL_SIZE=5 sidekiq -c 5

 ## Links